Luis Arraez Preview, Player Props: Marlins vs. Padres

 Luis Arraez At The Plate

-- Among qualified hitters in MLB play, he ranks first in batting average, sixth in on-base percentage, and 53rd in slugging.
+- He ranks first in batting average, sixth in on base percentage, and 55th in slugging among qualifying batters in MLB play.

-- Looking at the 120 games he has played this year, he's hit a home run in five of them (4.2%), and in 1% of his trips to the plate.
+- He has hit a home run in 4.1% of his games in 2023, and 1% of his trips to the plate.

-- Arraez has picked up an RBI in 32.5% of his games this season, with two or more RBI in 11.7% of his games.
-He has also plated three or more runs in three contests.
+- Arraez has picked up an RBI in 32.2% of his games this year, with two or more RBI in 11.6% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.